SeanDragon/SeanDragon/README.md

 </p>

 > A lovely😄 full stack engineer based in China,
-> currently finding a partner🤔 at Beijing or Wuhan.
+> currently finding a partner🤔 at Beijing.

 - ⚡ Read more about my [Blog](http://shangyulong.cn/)
 - 💬 Talk with me by [Email](mailto:syl8023who@gmail.com) or [Telegram](https://t.me/SeanDragon)